cyrille-leclerc/my-shopping-cart/README.md

 # Pre requisites

 * Java 8
+* Postgresql with a database `jdbc:postgresql://localhost:5432/test` and a user `test/test`
+    * Hibernate will create a bunch of tables in this `test` database.
+    * Configuration can be changed in the `application.properties` config files
 * Elastic APM
 * OpenTelemetry Collector with https://github.com/open-telemetry/opentelemetry-collector-contrib/pull/240
     * Cyrille Le Clerc shared the executable for MacOS on Can be downloaded at https://drive.google.com/open?id=1cZQ-84UFnWHu310szerEDoW58gvbrNVe